clowdr-app/clowdr/README.md

    ReadMe](services/realtime/README.md#Setting-up)
 1. Follow the Frontend setup: [Midspace Frontend ReadMe](frontend/README.md#Setting-up)
+1. Generate all GraphQL client code
+   1. `cd packages/shared/graphql`
+   1. `cp .env.example .env`
+   1. Set environment variable values in `.env` as per other parts of Midspace, likely just `HASURA_ADMIN_SECRET`.
+   1. Run the VSCode task `All -- GraphQL Codegen`.
+If there are errors, check that `.env` files have been populated in all relevant subdirectories as described in previous steps.

+## Local Development &mdash; Final Steps

+Once you have finished setup, it's easy to run the entire environment with a single VSCode task: "Run All -- Local Development".
+This task starts PacketRiot tunnels as well as all Midspace services.
 1. Once the system is up and running, open the app in your browser, log in, then navigate to `https://<your-domain>/su` and follow the instructions to set up a superuser.